vmtk/vmtk/doc/joss-paper/paper.md

 efficacy of potential treatments [@RN550, @RN83].

-``The Vascular Modeling Toolkit (VMTK)`` is a collection of python-wrapped C++ methods which enable the efficient segmentation, geometric characterization, network analysis, hemodynamic modeling, and visualization of vascular structures from medical images.
-Image segmentation is performed via a 3D gradient based level set algorithm which is initialized from user defined seeds.
+``The Vascular Modeling Toolkit (VMTK)`` is a collection of python-wrapped C++ classes which enable the efficient segmentation, geometric characterization, network analysis, hemodynamic modeling, and visualization of vascular structures from medical images.
+Image segmentation can be performed via a 3D gradient based level set algorithm which is initialized from user defined seeds.
 Surface editing, mesh generation, and geometric characterization is largely automated, relying heavily on the centerline definitions calculated